What Does It Mean To Be Motley?

-Each of our subscription-based advisory services provides its own independent view of any given investment.
+- Each of our regulated subscription-based advisory services provides its own independent view of any given investment.

-The most recent view — that service’s official position — can be found on the relevant company’s summary page within each service.
+- The most recent view — ie, an individual service’s official position — can be found on the relevant company’s summary page within a service.

 If there’s a change to a service’s official position, the service concerned will announce it in a regular update or issue or (in the case of some services) a special email.